 Did you know that spaying or neutering your pet is considered preventative care?
 Neutering male dogs and cats has several health benefits including eliminating the risk of testicular cancer and eliminating enlarged prostates in older males which can make it difficult for pets to urinate.
 Neutering also helps improve behavior by decreasing aggression, urine marking, fighting and roaming behaviors.
 Spaying your female dog or cat is even more important!
 Unspayed females can develop a deadly infection of the uterus called a Pyometra.
 This is a true emergency and requires immediate surgery.
 If left untreated, these dogs and cats die from sepsis (infection).
 Female dogs and cats who are not spayed before their first heat cycle (usually around 6 months old) have a much higher chance of developing mammary cancer (breast cancer) as they age.
 This is why it is very important to spay your pet before she is 6 months old!
 Pets who are spayed or neutered, on average, live longer than those pets who are not.
 These procedures carry very little risk, especially when patients are young and healthy.

-Pets Best offers a Routine Care Wellness Plan, learn more at: https://www.petsbest.com/pet-insurance-plans/routine-care
+Pets Best offers Routine Care Wellness Plans, learn more at: https://www.petsbest.com/routine-care